 - After removing the attached tick, seal the tick inside a plastic bag or other container.
 Place the container in the freezer until you can bring the tick in for identification.
 The Health Department does not remove ticks.

 - Option 1: You may mail a tick to the Health Department to be identified, please indicate "Attention: Tick ID Program" in the address.
-Please also include your name, phone number, zip code, and date the tick was found within the package with the tick sample.
+Please also include your name, phone number, email address, and date the tick was found within the package with the tick sample.
 Ticks must be packaged properly.
 Please call the U.S. Postal Service at 1-800-275-8777 with questions about packaging instructions.

 Place the tick on a white or light-colored background and make sure you have good lighting.
 Clear two-sided tape can be used to secure the tick to keep it in focus.
 Include the head in the picture regardless of whether or not the tick is swollen.